All Products

 Warning

-• To prevent parameters such as Account ID, AccessKey ID, and AccessKey secret from being leaked in logs or data generated during app operation, you must disable SDK debugging logs in the production version.
+• To prevent sensitive parameters such as Account ID, AccessKey ID, or AccessKey secret—or data generated during app runtime—from appearing in logs, disable SDK debug logging in production builds.

-• You must set the Account ID, AccessKey ID, and AccessKey secret parameters in the code during integration.
-These parameters are used for metering and billing.
-To prevent these parameters from being obtained through malicious decompilation, which can cause information leakage, you must enable obfuscation and apply security hardening to your app before you publish it.
+• Because all users integrate the same SDK, you must set the Account ID, AccessKey ID, and AccessKey secret in your code.
+These parameters are tied to metering and billing.
+To prevent malicious decompilation from exposing them, enable obfuscation and reinforce your app before publishing.

-Cause: Starting from Android 9.0 (API level 28), Android prohibits cleartext network access by default and allows access only to HTTPS URLs.
+Cause: Starting with Android 9.0 (API level 28), Android blocks cleartext network traffic by default and allows only HTTPS URLs.

-Add the following code to the <application> element in the AndroidManifest.xml file of your application:
+Add the following line to the <application> element in your AndroidManifest.xml file:

 android:usesCleartextTraffic="true"